remult/remult/README.md

 as a single source of truth for your API, frontend type-safe API client and backend ORM**.

-* :zap: Zero-boilerplate CRUD API routes with paging, sorting, and filtering for Express/Fastify/Next.js/NestJS/Koa/others...
+* :zap: Zero-boilerplate CRUD API routes with paging, sorting, and filtering for Express / Fastify / Next.js / NestJS / Koa / others...
 * :ok_hand: Fullstack type-safety for API queries, mutations and RPC, without code generation
 * :sparkles: Input validation, defined once, runs both on the backend and on the frontend for best UX
 * :lock: Fine-grained code-based API authorization